Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Borrowers interested in the program can find the full details and application instructions on the Department of Education Teacher Forgiveness page.

-We should also note that forgiveness under the Teacher Loan Forgiveness Program can affect Public Service Loan Forgiveness options.
+We should also note that participating in the Teacher Loan Forgiveness Program could impact PSLF eligibility.
 Though PSLF takes longer, the benefits can be far more significant.
-Teachers should carefully consider their options before opting for one program or another.
+Teachers should carefully weigh their options before deciding which program to pursue.

 Perkins Loan Cancellation for Teachers